paulgibbs/Welcome-Pack/readme.txt

 Added email customisation options and revamped the admin UI.
 Configuration page moved to underneath the "BuddyPress" menu.
 You will need to re-enter all of your settings.

 == Change Log ==
+* 2.0.3 - Fixed the welcome message sender receiving copy of the message.
+Removed duplicate function calls when using email customisation.
 * 2.0.2 - Minor localisation fixes; username and group name lists now sorted alphabetically.
 Added Russian translation.
 * 2.0.1 - Added Italian, French and Brazilian Portuguese translations.
 Fixed error with email list not working on certain sites which upgraded from previous version.
 Improved memory usage on configuration page for sites with several thousands users.
 * 2.0 - Added email customisation and revamped admin page.
 You will need to re-enter all of your configuration settings, sorry.